 • Low or zero commission fees to trade stocks and exchange-traded funds (ETFs)

-• Fractional share trading or options trading
+• Fractional share trading

 • Low minimum investment thresholds